-FALL RIVER, Mass. — A judge on Tuesday erased a 2013 murder conviction against former NFL star Aaron Hernandez, ruling that case law in Massachusetts had long established that defendants who die before their appeals are heard could have their convictions vacated.
+FALL RIVER, Mass.
+(AP) — A judge on Tuesday erased a 2013 murder conviction against former NFL star Aaron Hernandez, ruling that case law in Massachusetts has long established that defendants who die before their appeals are heard should have their convictions vacated.

-Judge E. Susan Garsh said she was compelled to follow precedent in ordering that Hernandez’s first-degree murder conviction be vacated in the death of semi-professional football player Odin Lloyd.
-Hernandez killed himself last month in prison while serving a life sentence.
+Bristol County Superior Court Judge E. Susan Garsh said she was compelled to follow precedent in ordering that Hernandez’s first-degree murder conviction be dismissed in the death of semi-professional football player Odin Lloyd.
+Hernandez killed himself in prison last month while serving a life sentence.

-Lloyd’s mother fought back tears at a news conference after Tuesday’s hearing, saying the former New England Patriots tight end would always be guilty in the eyes of her family.
+Lloyd’s mother fought back tears after the ruling Tuesday, saying the former New England Patriots tight end would always be guilty in the eyes of her family.

-“In our book, he’s guilty, and he’s always going to be guilty,” Ursula Ward said.
+“In our book, he’s guilty, and he’s always going to be guilty,” Ursula Ward said during a news conference.

-Lawyers for Hernandez had argued that the state’s highest court had applied the legal doctrine “without exception,” even in cases of suicide.
-They said his conviction wasn’t considered final because the automatic appeal he was entitled to had not been heard at the time of his death.
+Lawyers for Hernandez had argued that the SJC had applied the legal doctrine “without exception,” even in cases of suicide.
+They said his conviction wasn’t considered final because the automatic appeal he was entitled to had not been heard.

-Ward has filed a wrongful-death lawsuit against Hernandez, and her lawyer has said he doesn’t believe the civil case would be undermined if Hernandez’s conviction was vacated.
+Lloyd’s mother has filed a wrongful-death lawsuit against Hernandez.
+Her attorney, Douglas Sheff, said he doesn’t believe the civil case will be undermined by the dismissal of Hernandez’s conviction.

-Hernandez’s lead attorney in his recent double murder trial, Jose Baez, has pledged to do an independent investigation into his death.
+Hernandez’s lead attorney in his recent double murder trial, Jose Baez, has pledged to independently investigate the death.

 His death came five days after he was acquitted in a 2012 double murder.

 Hernandez, who grew up in Bristol, Connecticut, and played football at the University of Florida, was considered an up-and-coming star during his three seasons with the Patriots.
-He was cut from the team hours after his arrest in the killing of Lloyd.
+He was cut from the team hours after his arrest in Lloyd’s killing.